 S’mores Pumpkin Pie will be the talk of the town this holiday season!
 Layers of buttery graham cracker crust, smooth and spiced pumpkin pie filling, toasted marshmallows, and decadent chocolate ganache are coming together in this recipe and serving up straight sweetness!
-If you love this, you will also love this Classic Pumpkin Pie, this Pumpkin Spice Turtle Cake, and these Pumpkin Swirl Cheesecake Bars.

 I am a fiend for all things holiday related, but especially for the food.
 I mean, who doesn’t love the look of an overflowing Thanksgiving table right before it’s ravaged?
 Glistening honey hams, steaming mashed potatoes, and countless golden-brown crusted pies just sitting there waiting to be eaten and enjoyed.

 You might’ve already guessed it, but dessert is my favorite part!
 In fact, I’m considering starting a fan club dedicated to holiday pies.
 It’s first feature?
 This S’mores Pumpkin Pie!
 Crunchy, creamy, sticky, and indulgent, this recipe is a force to be reckoned with.

 I love a twist on classic, so adding a s’mores-inspired touch to pumpkin pie was a no-brainer!